ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 There are three different options for deleting attributes:

-* Delete all attributes of the configuration,
+* Delete all attributes in the configuration,
 * Delete all attributes of a certain entity or
-* Delete one or more certain attributes of a certain entity
+* Delete specific attributes of a specific entity

-The following examples illustrate these options.
+The following examples demonstrate these options.

 {% assign exampleCaption="Delete all attributes of the current configuration" %}